 FREQUENTLY ASKED QUESTIONS

 The City of Phoenix Public Art Program is one of the most active and diverse municipal art programs in the United States.
-More than 170 projects have been completed since 1986 and approximately 40 more projects are currently in various stages of implementation.
-Below are some frequently asked questions about the program.
+More than 180 projects have been completed since 1986 and approximately 30 more are in progress.
+Below are some frequently asked questions about the program:

 Q: What is the City of Phoenix Public Art Program?